 According to the definition presented by ERISA, multiple employer welfare arrangements work as an employee benefits plan to provide employees with better health insurance options.
 Several employers agree to pool resources together to purchase group health insurance for workers at all levels.
 If these employers went solo when purchasing health insurance (e.g. purchasing an ACA plan), they could be priced out of the health insurance market.
 Economies of scale is the economic principle that makes MEWA group health insurance programs work.
 Dental, vision and life insurance are are some of the additional benefits available to companies that pool resources through a MEWA.

-With economic conditions rapidly changing, as well as unexpected health care crises like the COVID-19 pandemic, MEWA health insurance plans give smaller employers more flexibility to cover changing worker health care needs.
+With economic conditions rapidly changing, as well as unexpected health care crises like the COVID-19 pandemic, MEWA medical plans give smaller employers more flexibility to cover changing worker health care needs.

 Reasons the MEWA Insurance Model Benefits Businesses.

-MEWA health insurance plans have several distinct advantages over other forms of employer-sponsored health insurance policies.
+MEWA medical plans have several distinct advantages over other forms of employer-sponsored health insurance policies.

 Pooling together financial resources allow businesses to acquire a much more affordable health insurance policy for their employees.
 In fact, the larger the pool of employers, typically the lower amount of money each member of co-op has to pay for employee health insurance.